ferrarizaum/CineRateHub/README.md

-Movie Rating Plataform using ASP.Net Core for a MVC pattern practice and learning new technologies.
+Movie Rating Platform using ASP.NET Core for a MVC pattern practice and learning new technologies like Razor.